 - Highest Level - LEADER

 At Valley Forge, the results of this assessment is a very serious part of our culture.
 Our mission is to "impact the happiness of travelers", and_ we understand that our product offerings, the materials used to create them, and our production environment affect all of you.
 Our overall results for 2017 range from Starter to our Living Fresh Linens being indexed as Leader.

 FRESH® is an acronym for Fabrics Re-defining Environmental Standards for Hospitality.
-FRESH® fabrics are 100% recycled content - no blends.
-Because of their unique construction, FRESH® fabrics are recyclable.
-We have established a reclamation service, that will transport FRESH® fabrics to a recycling facility, at the end of their lifecycle.
+Having a FRESH® designation means that a fabric has recycled content.
+Because of their unique construction, FRESH® fabrics are also often recyclable.
+We have established a reclamation service, that will transport eligible FRESH® fabrics to a recycling facility at the end of their lifecycle.

 We are the only textile company to date that has a reclamation program in place to facilitate the recycling of all FRESH® products.
 Making a recyclable product is important, but without offering our process hotels would have no way to actually recycle.
 We will take back FRESH® product and recycle it for various end uses that today's technologies allow.
 We currently recycle FRESH® product into blankets, foam for pillows, plastics for car interiors, and various other plastics in the open market.